authelia/authelia/themes/README.md

 In order to build a specific Theme you need to run:
 `grunt --theme=<theme_name>`

-Available themes are: default, black, matrix, squares, triangles
+Available themes are: default, black, matrix, squares, triangles:
-Example:  `grunt --theme=black`
+`grunt --theme=black`

 By default the original theme will be built.